 Those who are content to work varied hours each week will be able to continue.
 However, those who would like more certainty will be able to request a more fixed working pattern from their employer after 26 weeks of service.

-The time required to break continuous service may increase
+required to break continuous service may increase

 Currently, those who work intermittently for the same employer can find it difficult to gain employment rights because they struggle to build up continuous service.
 Currently, a gap of one week in employment with the same employer can break what counts towards continuous service.
 To reflect the changing world of work the government have suggested they will legislate to extend this break to four weeks, allowing more employees to gain access to employment rights.